-Fractional sales management frees up time for Founders.
+Fractional sales management frees up time for founders and business owners.
 Small sales teams do not require full time sales managers.
 However, they do require time.
 Anywhere from 5-20+ hours per week depending on the sales team is a reasonable expectation of time commitment to maximize a sales team’s potential.
-Founders simply do not have this time available.
-They have to deal with product, fundraising, marketing, recruiting, finance, and more.
+Founders and small business owners simply do not have this time available.
+They have to deal with product, fundraising, marketing, recruiting, finance, operations, HR, and more.
 Freeing up even 5 hours per week with fractional sales management would be a huge win for a founder.
 Not only will the time be freed up but the team will perform better under a fractional sales manager.

 Hiring for sales is hard because salespeople are usually good at selling themselves.
 Fractional sales management can bring in an upgraded hiring process which will weed out bad candidates.
-They can also handle most of the sales role interviewing, leaving only the best candidates for the Founders to interview.
+They can also handle most of the sales role interviewing, leaving only the best candidates for the founders or business owner to interview.

 Bring In A New Perspective